• Skip to primary navigation

 Checking on your Application Status

 Decisions about your application will be delivered by email and we will update your Online Status page.
 Most applicants will receive decisions within four to six weeks after completion application and receipt of completed CAS report.
-We endeavor to provide decisions to everyone who applies by February 1 by the end of February.
+We endeavor to provide decisions to everyone who applies by January 28 by March 2.

 If you have questions about the status of your application after checking the Online Status page, please contact us at lawadm@hawaii.edu.